TechnicalFreak/GreenField.CypressWithDockerComposeDemo/README.md

     The baseUrl could be overridden by an environment-variable CYPRESS_baseUrl.
 In this demo, it happens in the docker-compose.yml file.

-- Remove the examples folder in folder cypress/integration
+- Remove the examples folder
+- In folder cypress/integration
-- Add sample_spec.js
+  add sample_spec.js

         /// <reference types="Cypress" />